yadav-arjun/RescuNav/README.md

 > Transforming Emergency Response from Reactive Guesswork to Proactive Intelligence

-RescuNav is an AI-powered emergency rescue simulation system that uses machine learning, 3D navigation, and iterative learning to optimize rescue operations in life-threatening scenarios like building fires and active shooter situations.
+RescuNav is an AI-powered multi-agent emergency rescue system that uses machine learning, 3D simulation using depth estimation, computes optimal paths for first responders and iterative learning to optimize rescue operations in life-threatening scenarios like building fires and active shooter situations.

 ---